telekom/3gpp-meeting-tools/3GPP Tools/README.md

 ### 📊 3GPP Meetings & Specifications
 1. Navigate to the **Meetings** tab.
 2. Click **Sync All Meetings** to trigger the 3-Phase scraper.
 You can also use **Open Last Meeting** to instantly resume your previous working group session.
+3. Use the **Global TDoc Search** input to instantly find a specific document.
+Type a valid TDoc number (e.g., `S2-2605740`), and press **Enter** (or click **📄 Doc**) to fetch and open it immediately, or click **🗓️ Mtg** to launch its parent meeting table.
-3. Right-click any meeting to access its FTP folders, view its info, or open its cached **TDocs List**.
+4. Right-click any meeting to access its FTP folders, view its info, or open its cached **TDocs List**.
-4. In the TDocs Window, use the **Search** bar or dropdown filters to find specific documents.
+5. In the TDocs Window, use the **Search** bar or dropdown filters to find specific documents.
-5. For SA2 electronic meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
+6. For SA2 electronic meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
-6. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
+7. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
-7. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.
+8. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.

 ### 📝 Slicing & Comparing Word Documents
 1. In the **Comparison Cart** at the bottom of the Meetings Tab, sequentially select documents.
 The round-robin queue will automatically populate Slot A and Slot B with local files or fetched 3GPP Revisions.